-Before you part with your cash, it is essential that you consider how much experience you have with telescopes as well as how much you have to spend on a piece of kit — for example, we wouldn’t recommend a beginner making a massive investment in a complicated telescope: this would end in a dissatisfying experience.
+Before you part with your cash, it is essential that you consider how much experience you have with telescopes as well as how much you have to spend on a piece of kit.
+For example, beginners might want to consider a more budget-friendly option before committing to something more complicated and more expensive.

 Whatever your level of experience though, Meade has a telescope to suit every budget.
 With the Meade Infinity 60 and Meade Infinity 70 refractors costing less than $100, beginners wishing to skip or upgrade on binoculars are well-placed to improve on their optics without needing to make a large investment.
 Novice skywatchers with a slightly bigger budget will be able to get improved views with the Meade StarPro 90 and the best-selling Meade Infinity 102.

 Increasing your aperture will increase the light-collecting ability of an instrument, improving views of solar system targets and seeking out the fainter galaxies and nebulas that smaller telescopes struggle to pick out.

 Those with budgets of at least $500 and confidence in using computerized, or GoTo, mounts should certainly give the Meade ETX Observer series a look for clear and crisp views of solar system and deep-sky targets at the touch of a button.
 The Meade ETX125 Observer, which also offers fully multi-coated optics for high-definition observations, is our personal favorite.